Four Steps to Your Sharpest Kitchen Knives Ever

 Few tools work as hard as kitchen knives.
-They slice, dice, chop, and mince-- until they don't.
+They slice, dice, chop, and mince-until they don't.
 To keep them sharp and ready for action, it's important to give those steely blades the proper TLC.
 Here's how to do just that.

 Harsh detergents, heat, and jostling can wear on blades, even those labeled as dishwasher-safe.
-Chef Howie Velie, an associate dean at the Culinary Institute of America, in Hyde Park, New York, recommends placing yours flat in the sink, then tilting it a bit so its sharp edge presses gently against the surface.
+Chef Howie Velie, former director of education at the Culinary Institute of America, in Hyde Park, New York, recommends placing yours flat in the sink, then tilting it a bit so its sharp edge presses gently against the surface.
 Clean it with a soft scrubby sponge, warm water, and mild dishwashing liquid.
 Dry it with a dish towel immediately to avoid water spots and bacterial growth.
 To remove rust or more stubborn stains, rub the blade with lemon and salt.

 A sharpening stone grinds away metal to form a new edge.
 Use it at least once a month.
-If you have a whetstone, submerge it in water until there are no visible air bubbles.
+If you have a whetstone, submerge it in water until there are no visible air bubbles before using.

 Give knives their space!
 Keeping them loose in a drawer isn't just dangerous for those reaching in; it's a hazard for the blades: All that moving around can dull them and loosen them from their handles.
 Our test-kitchen team prefers to store knives in an in-drawer tray like the seven-slot knife organizer above.
-You can also place them on a magnetic wall strip or in a knife block.
+You can also place them on a magnetic wall strip or in a knife block to wooden.
 If you choose the latter, says Velie, a wooden block (as opposed to stone or plastic) is gentlest on the blades.